0xbf00/macos-sandbox-coverage/README.md

 * `arguments`: contains program parameters (path to app and timeout)
 * `container_metadata`: base64-encoded `Container.plist` of the target app
 * `logs`: under this key you'll find both raw and processed sandbox logs, which are used as input to the matcher.
-* `match_results`: contains the original match results, as well as the generalised results.
+* `match_results`: contains the original match results.
+* `rule_mapping`: contains the mapping of original rules to normalised and generalised rules.
 * `process_infos`: contains PID and `stderr` / `stdout` output of the target app
 * `sandbox_profiles`: dictionary containing four different sandbox profiles.
 The original, normalised and generic (_generic_) profile are encoded as JSON, the patched profile compiled and encoded as base64